After studying this chapter, you should be able to:

 While simple models proved effective for understanding and treating a wide range of nutritional, infectious, and genetic diseases, efforts to identify discrete causal agents for diseases such as cancer, heart disease, obesity, type II diabetes, and Alzheimer’s disease have proved unavailing.
 The origins and progression of these latter diseases are multifactorial in nature, the product of the complex interplay between each individual’s genetic makeup, other inherited or epigenetic factors, and environmental factors such as diet, lifestyle, toxins, viruses, or bacteria.
 Unraveling these multidimensionally complex and subtly amorphous biomedical puzzles demands the acquisition and analysis of data on a scale that lies beyond the ability of human beings to collect, organize, and review unaided.

 The term bioinformatics refers to the application of computer and robotics technology to automate the collection, retrieval, and analysis of scientific data on a mass scale.
 A major objective of many bioinformaticists is to develop algorithms capable of reliably predicting the three-dimensional structures and functional properties of the roughly one-third of all genetically-encoded proteins currently categorized as “unknown” or “hypothetical.”
 Another is to use information technology to increase the rapidity and effectiveness with which doctors can diagnose and treat patients by providing physicians with immediate access to critical information such as medical histories and drug interaction data.
 The goal of computational biology is to allow researchers to perform experiments in silico on digital virtual models of molecules, cells, organs, and organisms.
-These virtual models hold great promise for enhancing the pace and extending the scope of biomedical research by freeing scientists from the inherent material, economic, labor, temporal, and ethical constraints ...
+These virtual models hold great promise for enhancing the pace and extending the scope of biomedical research by freeing scientists from the inherent material, economic, labor, temporal, and ...